fangli/spdk-dashboard/README.md

 ## Donate

-Please donate the project by simply clicking `♡` button on the top-right of the page.
+Please donate the project by simply clicking the ♡ button on the top-right of the page.
 I like stars, it makes the project meaningful.

 ## Screenshots